-“I go for another opinion, they must have missed something”
+“I ask for a second opinion, they must have missed something”

-When attempts to control pain repeatedly fail, self-identification with pain often becomes a defining feature interfering with a person’s ability to live a rich, full and active life.Avoiding pain is natural.
+When attempts to control pain repeatedly fail, self-identification with pain often becomes a defining issue that interferes with a person’s ability to live a rich, full and active life.Avoiding pain is natural.
 Click To Tweet

 Opening Up and Willingly Moving Forward

 Acceptance and Commitment Therapy (ACT) is a cognitive behavioral therapy that focuses on psychological flexibility.
-The general goal of ACT is to increase psychological flexibility– to contact the present moment as a conscious human being, and to change or persist in behavior when doing so serves valued ends.
-This is a process of opening up and taking a willingness approach and embrace whatever is causing distress or suffering, and inspire commitment and behavior change and take
+The general goal of ACT is to increase psychological flexibility– to make contact with the present moment as a conscious human being, and to persist in behaviors that serve valued ends.
+This is a process of embracing whatever is causing distress or suffering, and inspiring commitment to

-- Coming in full contact with painful and unpleasant internal experiences while consciously choosing to take action and engage in a meaningful life.
+- Coming in full contact with painful and unpleasant internal experiences while consciously taking meaningful actions.

-- Contacting the present moment fully as a conscious human being, and based on what the situation, changing or persisting in behavior in the service of your chosen values.
+- Contacting the present moment fully as a conscious human being, and based on what the situation, changing or persisting in behavior to serve your chosen values.

 In everyday language, this means holding unpleasant internal experiences lightly and acting on longer-term values rather than short-term impulses, thoughts, and feelings.
 Psychological flexibility is what you want to nurture in your clients while modeling it in yourself as a pain professional.

-When applied to the treatment of chronic pain, ACT seeks to tweeze out the physical sensation (pain) from emotional (suffering).
-The bedrock supporting ACT is the idea that suffering can be lessened and clears a new path that emphasizes values.
-Values are the things people do and believe that give their lives purpose and meaning – even in the presence of pain.ACT seeks to tweeze out the physical sensation (pain) from emotional (suffering) Click To Tweet
+When applied to the treatment of chronic pain, ACT seeks to dissociate the physical sensation of pain from emotional distress.
+The bedrock supporting ACT is the idea that discomfort can be lessened by pursuing a new path that emphasizes values; the things give our lives purpose and meaning – even in the presence of pain.ACT seeks to tweeze out the physical sensation (pain) from emotional (suffering) Click To Tweet

-The concept of mindfulness, central to ACT, refers to the ability to engage and experience the present moment, be it pleasant, unpleasant or neutral and acknowledge the thoughts, images, memories, emotions, feelings and physical sensations that come with it.
-This ‘mindful’ awareness leads to a willingness approach (acceptance), to notice and name unpleasant experiences as they are and allow them to pass (defuse) so they won’t dominate your actions and erode opportunities to live by your values.
+The concept of mindfulness, central to ACT, refers to the ability to engage with and experience the present moment, be it pleasant, unpleasant or neutral.
+This ‘mindful’ awareness leads to a willingness to notice and name unpleasant experiences as they are, allowing them to defuse so that they don’t dictate one’s actions.